mandrasch/openeducationtagger/README.md

 # OpenEducationTagger

-Collect freely accessible teaching/learning resources with a simple google drive spreadsheet, synchronize it to elasticsearch and display it with a nice search interface for educators and learners.
+👩‍💻🔎 Collect freely accessible teaching/learning resources with a simple google drive spreadsheet and display it with a nice search interface for educators and learners (powered by elasticsearch + reactive-search UI).

 Status: Early Alpha